Schafkopf: Doubling

-A defender who might have a stronger hand than the declarer may double the game value by announcing "Stoss!"
-This must be done before or as the first card of the hand is led by forehand.
-The declarer may redouble with "Retour!"
+A defender who might have a stronger hand than the declarer may double the game value by announcing "Stoss!" or "Spritzn!"
+This must be done before the second card is played to the first trick.
+The declarer may redouble with "Retour!" before the second card is played.
+The role of declarer does not switch.

-In some circles, doubling is announced by knocking on the table or by using other expressions such as "doppeln" or "Spritzn".
-Normally a token (e.g. match box, special coin) is placed on the table to confirm this.
-Depending on the local rules only forehand, only one player or all players may double.
-If more than one player doubles the game the factors are multiplied, i.e. one player 2x, two players 4x, three players 8x and four players 16x.
-These factors take effect after all bonuses are added.
-In the case of Tout the game value doubles but no Schneider or Schwarz bonus is paid.
-See Doubling variations.

 Play

 Once the contract has been announced, forehand leads to the first trick and then the other players play a card in clockwise order.
-Players must follow suit (Farbzwang).
-If they are unable to do so, they can either play a trump or any card from a side suit.
+Players must follow suit.
+If they are unable to do so, they may either play a trump or any card from a side suit.
 The trick is won by the highest trump or, if no trumps are played, by the highest card of the led suit.
 Once there are four cards on the table, the player who has won the trick picks it up and places it face down in a pile on the table.
 The winner of the trick leads to the next trick and so on, until all 32 cards - 8 tricks - have been played.

 Failure to follow suit, criticising or verbally trying to influence the game generally results in the loss of the game.

-If a trick is not yet completed (i.e. the cards are still face up on the table), each player has the right to view the previous trick on request.
+If a trick is not yet completed (i.e. the cards are still face up on the table), each player has the right to ask to see the previous trick.